 While Federal agencies are required to use the Cybersecurity Framework through Executive Order 13800, use of Informative References is at the discretion of each agency according to their unique risk and resourcing contexts.

 The mapping and pending Informative References of NIST SP 800-53 controls to the Cybersecurity Framework provide a basis for two important dimensions of FISMA fulfillment.
 First, the NIST SP 800-53 Framework Informative Reference provides a means to “roll up” reporting from the control level to a less granular reporting structure.
 This may be helpful in providing executive views of risk and in any representations of risk to parties outside of a given Federal agency.
 Second, the NIST SP 800-53 Framework structure may enable additional and more seamless “Organizational Inputs” into control selection, implementation, and management.
-Both of these proposed uses of the Framework for Federal agencies are detailed in the draft NISTIR 8170, The Cybersecurity Framework: Implementation Guidance for Federal Agencies.
+Both of these proposed uses of the Framework for Federal agencies are detailed in the NIST Interagency Report (IR) 8170: Approaches for Federal Agencies to Use the Cybersecurity Framework.

 Share them with NIST via email (firstname.lastname@example.org(link sends e-mail)), sector organizations (where applicable), trade and professional associations, and post information on your organization's website.